apache/activemq-artemis/docs/user-manual/en/ha.md

 </ha-policy>
 ```

-*Replication* allows too to configure 2 new roles to enable *pluggable quorum* provider configuration, by using:
+*Replication* allows the configuration of two new roles to enable *pluggable quorum* provider configuration, by using:
 ```xml
 <ha-policy>
    <replication>